maxhirsch/maxhirsch.github.io/_pages/about.md

 - Optimization
 - Machine Learning for Scientific Computing
 - Reduced Order Models
-- Applications to Liquid Crystals
+- Applications to Liquid Crystals and Fluids